 Depending on how well the Fund performs, the Investment Manager may be entitled to receive a performance fee which is payable by the Fund.
-The five-year average of the performance fee charged by the Fund is 1.41% p.a., or \$705 based on a \$50,000 investment.
+The five-year average of the performance fee charged by the Fund is 0.65% p.a., or \$325 based on a \$50,000 investment.
 In accordance with the Corporations Regulations, this average is an estimate of the performance fees charged by the Fund since inception using actual performance history from inception up to 30 June 2021 together with an estimation methodology that the responsible entity considers reasonably represents what a typical performance fee may be in any given financial year.
-Please note that the performance fees disclosed above is not a forecast as the actual performance fee for the current and future financial years.
+Please note that the performance fees disclosed above is not a forecast as the actual performance fee for the current and future financial years may differ.

-The performance fee is equal to 20% of the difference in the Fund's gross return relative to the Hurdle Rate, multiplied by the NAV of the Fund.
+The performance fee is equal to 15% of the Fund's outperformance (net of management fees) relative to its Benchmark return, multiplied by the NAV of the Fund.
 The performance fee is calculated and accrued each Business Day.
+The Benchmark used for calculating the performance fee is the S&P/ASX200 Accumulation Index.
+If the Benchmark ceases to be published, we will nominate an equivalent replacement index.

 The performance fee is calculated each Business Day and may be positive or negative.
 If the performance fee is positive, the amount is incorporated in the Fund's unit price.
-The performance fee may be negative, if the Fund underperforms the RBA Cash Rate, and this negative amount will be carried forward.
+If the performance fee is negative, the negative amount will be carried forward.

-The performance fee amount payable by the Fund is equal to the total daily performance fee accrual for each quarterly period, ending 30 September, 31 December, 31 March and 30 June.
+The performance fee amount payable by the Fund is equal to the total daily performance fee accrual for each half-year period, ending 31 December and 30 June.